6 Things Every Car Owner Should Look Out For When Checking Brakes

 Checking Brakes: Step-by-Step Instructions

-Modern vehicles may be complicated, but there are still several basic things every car owner can do to make sure his or her ride is running and stopping properly, like adjusting fluids and checking brakes.
-According to the experts at NAPA Canada, here’s how.
-Note: It may be helpful to check your vehicle’s owner manual to see if it offers any specific information on brake maintenance, or you may want to consult a suitable service manual.
+Modern vehicles may be complicated, but there are still several things every car owner can do to make sure their ride is running—and stopping—properly, like checking brakes.
+Learn how to conduct a basic brake system check with these tips from the experts at NAPA Canada.
+Note: It may be helpful to check your vehicle’s owner manual to see if it offers any specific information on brake maintenance.
+You may also want to consult a suitable service manual.

 Brake warning light: The brake warning light may come on for a variety of reasons, including activation of the parking brake, low brake fluid level, unbalanced hydraulic fluid flow or low brake pad friction material thickness.
 Never ignore the brake warning light.